Phillip Cocu: PSV Eindhoven

 In December 2010, Cocu was promoted to first assistant manager at the Dutch national team after Frank de Boer became manager of Ajax.
 In the summer of 2011, Cocu signed a new two-year contract with PSV.
 When Fred Rutten was dismissed as PSV manager in March 2012, Cocu was appointed as caretaker manager for the remainder of the season.
 Faber joined PSV from FC Eindhoven to serve as Cocu's assistant.
 During his few months as manager, he promoted youngster Memphis Depay to the first team and replaced Andreas Isaksson with Przemysław Tytoń as the side's starting goalkeeper.
 The results did not improve, however, and after a 2–1 home defeat against RKC Waalwijk, Cocu vocally forfeited the title race.
 Despite winning the last five games in a row, Cocu and PSV finished third in the league, therefore missing out on Champions League football.
 Nonetheless, the team won the KNVB Cup by beating Heracles Almelo 3–0 in the final.

 For the 2012–13 season, the PSV board appointed Dick Advocaat as the new manager.
 Eager to gain more experience in coaching a team, Cocu took up the position of the PSV under-19 coach.
 He also gave up his job as assistant manager at the Dutch national team after Euro 2012, in which the Netherlands were eliminated in the first round.
 During the season, it was decided that Cocu would succeed Advocaat in case he would announce his departure.
 When Advocaat quit post-season, Cocu signed a four-year contract as manager of PSV.
 Joined by Faber and Chris van der Weerden as his assistants, Cocu stressed his emphasis on developing players from the PSV youth ranks.
 On 18 April 2015, Cocu won the Eredivisie title after a 4–1 win over Heerenveen.
 This was PSV's first league title since 2008, also ending a four-year domination of the league by Ajax.
-Cocu's team successfully defended the league title one season later.
+Cocu's team defended the league title one season later.

 Fenerbahçe

-On 22 June 2018, Cocu was appointed on a three-year deal at Turkey's Fenerbahçe, who were under new ownership.
+On 22 June 2018, Cocu was appointed on a three-year deal at Turkey's Fenerbahçe, who had just elected a new president and board.
 He was dismissed on 28 October with the club just one point and one place above the relegation zone, following a 3–1 home loss to MKE Ankaragücü.

 Derby County

 On 5 July 2019, Cocu was announced as the new manager of Championship club Derby County.
-He guided Derby to a 10th-place finish, whilst installing a sense of total football locally known as Cocuball.
+He guided Derby to a tenth-place finish, whilst installing a sense of total football locally known as Cocuball.
 On 14 November 2020, Cocu and Derby parted company with the club at the bottom of the league table.